winegui/WineGUI/README.md

 Execute:
 `./build/bin/winegui`

-Or go to `build` directory and execute:
+Or go to the `build` directory and execute:

 ```
 ninja run